anyei/JPath-SFDC/README.md

 Please refer to the <a href="https://github.com/anyei/JPath-SFDC/issues">Issues</a> section.

 ### Pending
-1. Code is ugly and not optimal and undocumented, need to improve it so that its better and faster.
+1. Code is ugly and not optimal and undocumented, need to improve it so that its better and faster.2.
 2. Need to add additional search queries like attribute filtering (example '/results[1]/[@name="something"]').
-3. To do a good documentation.
+3. To do a good documentation, update the readme file to provide more explanation and create a wiki page.